Google Page Experience set to launch in Mid June 2021…ARE YOU READY?

-This update will begin in May this year, but don’t worry – it will be rolled out to users gradually, so you won’t experience any extreme changes overnight.
+This update will begin in mid June this year, but don’t worry – it will be rolled out to users gradually, so you won’t experience any extreme changes overnight.
 It’s important to understand how you will be able to use these new features to your advantage to continue to develop your online presence.

 What are Core Web Vitals?